|British Sky Tours||

 Courseulles-sur-Mer along Juno Beach where the Canadians landed despite stiff resistance.

-The largest aircraft that we deploy on sky tours is the King Air operated by Synergy Aviation.
-She is faster than most light aircraft and will take seven people plus sky guide with great comfort.
-Because the Channel crossing is quick that allows longer over the landing grounds and famous sites - such as Omaha Beach and the Pointe du Hoc.
-The photos above and below give an idea of the superb vision for following your sky guide's commentary while taking your snapshots.
+The largest aircraft that we deploy on sky tours is the King Air operated by both Synergy Aviation and Lyddair.
+She is faster than most light aircraft and will take eight people plus sky guide with great comfort.
+Because the Channel crossing is quick that allows longer over the Atlantic Wall as Hitler called the French coast.
+We pass over Dieppe where the raid took place in August 1942, Bruneval where British Paratroops dropped, snatched the German radar, and escaped by sea.
+We fly over the D Day drop zones and landing grounds and alongside the invasion beaches - such as Omaha Beach and the Pointe du Hoc.
+The photos above and below give an idea of the superb vision when following your sky guide's commentary while taking your snapshots.

-We do not charge your meals and museum tickets as extras, which makes quite a difference when seven people are taking a tour.
-With seven people touring that's worth hundreds on top of the quoted price.
-We always include lunch.
+We do not charge your meals and museum tickets in France as extras, which makes quite a difference when eight people are taking a tour.
+With eight people touring that's a bargain.
+We always include a very pleasant lunch.
 Whoever heard of going to France and skipping lunch?
 After all, the French invented lunch.
 Not to mention that our French colleague, Vanessa, is a National Guide with two university degrees and an expert on D Day who grew up just inland of Juno and Gold Beaches.
 She's also worked at the Arromanches and Caen Museums.

 Vanessa brings the French dimension to your tour.
-She's extremely knowledgeable about D day and Normandy.
+She's extremely knowledgeable about the whole of Normandy.
 She knows not only where to lunch but where to buy the finest cheeses and calvados!
 She's also a very capable and safe driver.
 She studied English at university with part of the course in Ireland.
-So no language problems and two guides for the price of one - because your sky guide stays with you all day - although Adrian regards Vanessa as an impressive expert on D Day and Normandy, including Mont Saint Michel, Caen, Honfleur, the cheese countryside and many other charming places.
+So no language barrier and two guides for the price of one - because your sky guide stays with you all day - although Adrian regards Vanessa as an impressive expert on D Day and Normandy, including Mont Saint Michel, Caen, Honfleur, the cheese countryside and many other charming places.

 We offer you only the best.